jakehanson/Portfolio/index.md

 <img src = "images/benchmark_examples.png" width=750>

-By changing the search query and locations, one can generate a contact directories of buyers or sellers in virtually any market (e.g. "Disability Law Firms in Kentucky", "High End Restaurants in NYC", "Date Farms in Southern California", etc.).
-In short, the algorithm combines system-level LLM instructions with location-based Google search results in rigorous, automated, and scalable fashion.
+Simply by changing the search query and location, one can generate a contact list of buyers buyers or sellers for virtually any market (e.g. "Disability Law Firms in Kentucky", "High End Restaurants in NYC", "Date Farms in Southern California", etc.).
+In short, the algorithm combines system-level LLM instructions with location-based search results to create highly personalized contact directories in a way that is automated, verified, and scalable.

 [View Project on Github]